crypto-org-chain/chain-docs/docs/getting-started/README.md

 :::

 In short, you should go to [Intel Portal](https://api.portal.trustedservices.intel.com/EPID-attestation) to sign up for the ID and KEY.
-It won't take you more than 5 mins.
+It won't take you more than 5 minutes.

 Make sure what your subscription is [DEV Intel® Software Guard Extensions Attestation Service (Unlinkable)](https://api.portal.trustedservices.intel.com/Products/dev-intel-software-guard-extensions-attestation-service-unlinkable).
 Your `SPID` and `Primary key` will be shown on the portal as below:

 ![](./assets/intel_sub.png)

-After you obtained your `SPID` and `Primary key` from Intel, you should embeded them to your `.profile` file as environment variables with the other two variables (`SGX_MODE`, `NETWORK_HEX_ID`) we mentioned above.
+After you obtained your `SPID` and `Primary key` from Intel, you should embed them to your `.profile` file as environment variables with the other two variables (`SGX_MODE`, `NETWORK_HEX_ID`) we mentioned above.
 So, make sure append the following lines in your `.profile` file.